payne/kubernetes-hands-on-workshop/N3PAY.md

 1. service mesh exists is sorta a 300 level thing
 1. stateful workloads is a 200 level thing
 2. helm is sorta a 200 level thing.
+1. TIL that `Docker Official Image` exits on https://hub.docker.com/
+1. https://artifacthub.io/ is a good way to distribute helm files.